oakes/play-clj/TUTORIAL.md

 Now save the file and hit _Reload_ in the build pane.
 Now try it out!
 The key bindings have been changed while the game is still running.
 Now switch the keywords back and reload again.

 Keep in mind that the `:on-show` function only runs when the screen first shows.
-Therefore, if you want to modify something there and see the result, after you hit _Reload_ you'll need to restart the screen by typing the following into the REPL:
+Therefore, if you want to modify something there and see the result, after you hit _Reload_ you'll need to restart the screen.

+First, switch the REPL into the right namespace by typing `(in-ns 'hello-world.core)` and hitting enter.
+Then, type the following command, which runs the `set-screen!` function on the render thread in order to restart `main-screen`:

 `(app! :post-runnable #(set-screen! hello-world main-screen))`

 The next thing to try is reading and modifying state.
-We'll need to switch the REPL to be in the right namespace, so type in `(in-ns 'hello-world.core)`.
 Let's peek into the entities list by typing the following into the REPL:

 `(-> main-screen :entities deref)`